Conight/HUP/README.md

 It has now been delayed to April 25, 2021 12:01 Eastern Time (America), in order to:

 • Mainnet the Smart Contract (Update: LIVE NOW.
-See contract addres and BSCSca link below)
+See contract addres and BSCScan link below)

 • Officially sign a Chief Compliance Officer for HUP.LIFE (yay, a new team member!)